-If you currently have other prescription drug coverage through your (or your spouse's) employer or retiree group, please contact that group's benefits administrator.
+If you currently have other prescription drug coverage through your (or your spouse or domestic partner's) employer or retiree group please contact that group's benefits administrator.
 He or she can help you determine how your current prescription drug coverage will work with our plan.